AscentSoftware/spree_zoned/README.md

 The prices in the Store are displayed in the currency configured for the Active Zone.

+Stock locations are assigned to Zones.
+The stock available to a customer is based on the stock locations assigned to the customer's Zone.
+For example, with US and EU stock locations, the EU stock location would be chosen for a European customer and the US stock location for a customer ordering to the US.

 ### Accessing the active zone & country from views

 There are view helpers available to access the Zone & Country for the current customer. `active_zone` returns the `Spree::Zone`